David P. Weber: University teaching

-Weber is a full time faculty member within the University System of Maryland, and is presently an assistant professor of forensic accounting at Perdue School of Business, Salisbury University.
-In May 2016, Weber was awarded the Distinguished Teaching Award at the University of Maryland, College Park, and the teaching recognition award by University of Maryland Global Campus, both for undergraduate teaching.
-In 2017, Weber was nominated for the American Accounting Association's Forensic Accounting Section best teaching innovation award.
-Weber was also twice nominated for the Stanley J. Drazek Teaching Excellence Award.
-In addition to teaching, Weber is a Woodrow Wilson Visiting Fellow of the Council of Independent Colleges.
-Weber is spearheading Perdue School's new forensic accounting experiential learning program, in which students assist with real financial crime cases on the Eastern Shore of the Chesapeake Bay.
+Weber is a full time faculty member within the University System of Maryland, and is presently a professor of the practice of forensic accounting at Perdue School of Business, Salisbury University.
+In 2017, Weber taught a course on organized crime involvement in white collar crimes and collaborated with Bernard Madoff on University of Maryland's fraud curriculum.
+In 2019, he resigned from University of Maryland after a dispute where he accused a group of Chinese students of cheating and they in turn accused him of racism.

 Weber is supervising the students as a special investigator for the Maryland State's Attorney Offices of two counties, and as a Virginia state prosecutor in a neighboring Virginia county.
 In October 2022, it was announced that Weber was awarded a $2.6 million grant by the U.S. Department of Health and Human Services to further the experiential learning program by focusing on elder financial and high-tech crime, through a variety of fraud-fighting interventions.
 One of the interventions being funded is to provide scholarships for students in the fraud program who work on cases, with the aim to increase interest in public service by students at Salisbury University.

+In 2024, Weber was named the 2024 Certified Fraud Examiner of the Year by the Association of Certified Fraud Examiners.